react-navigation/react-navigation.github.io/website/versioned_docs/version-1.x/navigating.md

 <a onClick={() => { document.location.href = "details.html"; }}>Go to Details</a>
 ```

-We'll do something similar to the latter, but rather than use a `document` global we'll use the `navigation` prop that is passed in our screen components.
+We'll do something similar to the latter, but rather than using a `document` global we'll use the `navigation` prop that is passed down to our screen components.

 ## Navigating to a new screen